 Many dieticians advise pregnant women to eat 3 snacks in addition to 3 meals a day.
 In the last phase of pregnancy, it’s easier to eat 5–6 mini meals than the usual 3 which can cause heartburn.
 Small, nutritious snacks during this time will boost your energy and keep you comfortable.3

-Nutritional Needs And Snacks During Each Trimester
+Meet Nutritional Needs Of Each Trimester

-Your energy needs during this period remain the same so there is no need to increase your total food intake, though you do need to be careful about what you are eating and drinking.
+First Trimester: Your energy needs during this period remain the same so there is no need to increase your total food intake, though you do need to be careful about what you are eating and drinking.
 Try to make sure that you are including some essential nutrients in each of your meals and snacks.
 Make every snack count!

-Folate Or Folic Acid
+Snacks Rich In Folate Or Folic Acid

 Called folic acid when added to foods, folate is a B-group vitamin that helps prevent the growing fetus from developing any neural tube defects.
 Women planning a pregnancy and those in the first trimester of pregnancy should make sure they are getting enough folic acid in their diet naturally and through supplements.

-Some of the best sources of folate include spinach, asparagus, bran flakes, dried beans, broccoli, chick peas, and Brussels sprouts.
+Sources: Some of the best sources of folate include spinach, asparagus, bran flakes, dried beans, broccoli, chick peas, and Brussels sprouts.
 Oranges and orange juice, strawberries, potatoes, wholegrain bread, hazelnuts, unsalted peanuts, and walnuts are other rich sources of folate.4

 - A wholegrain sandwich or pita bread with grated cheese, mashed tuna, sardines or salmon, and lean ham can boost your folate intake.
 These can also help you meet your calcium, magnesium, and vitamins A, B1, and D needs.